Sup2point0/Assort/Yu-Gi-Oh/thoughts/archetypes.md

 > *Rinku Shokan!*

 Love the concept – the names!!
 The portmanteaus with *-code* are sooo amazing, it’s actually a custom card creator’s dream.
 And coming up with new parodies like *Endcode Talker* and *Recode Talker* is just so fun.[^code-talker-names] The artstyle as a whole works so well as the Cyberse bosses.
-[Accesscode’s](~) pretty lit.
+[Accesscode’s<sup>↗</sup>](https://yugipedia.com/wiki/Accesscode_Talker) pretty lit.

 [^code-talker-names]: What’d’y’know, this is an archetype I’ve remade into custom cards before 0.o

 It’s a shame that most Code Talkers have pretty useless effects, and while make decent plot tools for the anime, can’t really see much usage irl.
-I get they existed for symmetry in the Attributes (+ enabling Extra Link), but then [Heatsoul](~) came along and messed it all up =|
+I get they existed for symmetry in the Attributes (+ enabling Extra Link), but then [Heatsoul<sup>↗</sup>](https://yugipedia.com/wiki/Decode_Talker_Heatsoul) came along and messed it all up =|

 <br>